davidezanella/recipes-alexa-skill/data/nlu.md

 - I want to do the first one
 - I want to do the first recipe
 - I want to cook the first of the list
+- I want to cook the first one

 ## intent:next_step
 - I've done